RTSS 2019 introduces a double-blind peer-reviewing process. This means that:

 - Authors who seek to refer to online supplemental materials (e.g., source code, videos, etc.) may still do so.
 However, instead of directly providing a URL or technical report number, authors should include a note that the supplemental materials in question are available from the track chair upon request.

 - Authors must provide all supplemental materials that a submission refers to in blinded form and prior to the submission deadline.
-The paper submission form provides an additional upload field for this purpose.
+Such supplemental materials should be emailed to the TPC chair, X. Sharon Hu, at firstname.lastname@example.org.

 - The track chair will retain a copy of all submitted materials for the duration of the reviewing process.
 Any such provided supplemental materials are not subject to review and may be consulted by the reviewers at their own discretion.